Connect Networks With Overlap CIDRs¶

 (You can follow the gateway launch instructions in this.
 Leave optional parameters unchecked.)

-Go to Controller Console -> Site2Cloud.
+Go to Controller > Site2Cloud.

-For VPC-1 gateway side, the Local Subnet field should be 192.168.0.43/32, and the Remote Subnet field should be 10.17.7.81/32, as shown below.
+For the VPC/VNet-1 gateway side, the Local Subnet field should be 192.168.0.43/32, and the Remote Subnet field should be 10.17.7.81/32, as shown below.

-For VPC-2 gateway side, the Local Subnet field should be 10.17.7.81/32, and the Remote Subnet field should be 192.168.0.43/32, as shown below.
+For the VPC/VNet-2 gateway side, the Local Subnet field should be 10.17.7.81/32, and the Remote Subnet field should be 192.168.0.43/32, as shown below.

 Wait for the tunnel to come up.